US-Backed Group Suspends Gaza Aid Operations

 Israeli authorities and the GHF, which uses contracted US security, have denied allegations the army shot at civilians rushing to pick up aid packages.

-Food shortages in Gaza have propelled fresh international calls for an end to the war, but a truce between Israel and Hamas remains elusive.
+Food shortages in Gaza have propelled fresh international calls for an end to the war, but a ceasefire agreement between Israel and resistance movement Hamas remains elusive.

-The United States, Israel's key ally, used its veto power at the UN Security Council on Wednesday to block a resolution calling for a ceasefire and unrestricted humanitarian access in Gaza.
+The UN Security Council is expected to vote Wednesday on a resolution calling for a ceasefire and humanitarian access to Gaza -- a measure likely to be vetoed by the United States.

 Scenes of hunger in Gaza have also sparked fresh solidarity with Palestinians, and a boat organised by an international activist coalition was sailing toward Gaza, aiming to deliver aid.

-The boat from the Freedom Flotilla Coalition departed Sicily on Sunday carrying a dozen people, including environmental activist Greta Thunberg, along with fruit juices, milk, tinned food and protein bars.

-Israel's military said it stood ready to "protect" the country's maritime space, with army spokesman Defrin saying "we are prepared" to handle the flotilla, without elaborating.
+But Israel's military has said it is ready to "protect" the country's maritime space.

-In response, the Freedom Flotilla Coalition said it "strongly condemns Israel's declared intent to attack" the boat, calling it a "threat".

-Israel has stepped up its offensive in Gaza in what it says is a renewed push to defeat the Palestinian group Hamas, whose October 2023 attack sparked the war.
+The Gaza Humanitarian Foundation's move followed a string of deadly incidents near distribution sites it operates that drew sharp condemnation from the United Nations.

+Israeli bombardment Wednesday killed at least 16 people in Gaza, including 12 in a single strike on a tent sheltering displaced people, the civil defence agency said.

 The health ministry in Hamas-run Gaza said at least 4,335 people have been killed since Israel resumed its offensive on March 18, taking the war's overall toll to 54,607, mostly civilians.